The name of the Society shall be Harrogate and District Family History Society (H&DFHS).

 - All income and property of the Society shall be applied solely towards the promotion and execution of the objects of the Society as defined in Clause 2.
 No portion shall be paid to any member.
 Out of pocket expenses incurred on behalf of the Society can be reimbursed and the payment of approved fees to a speaker may be made.

 - The Committee shall ensure proper books of account are kept with respect to all income and expenditure.

 - The Society’s financial year shall commence on January 1st and accounts shall be prepared (in relation to each calendar year) annually.

 - A copy of the accounts shall be made available to members and presented for approval at the Annual General Meeting.

-- The Society may be dissolved by a Resolution passed by not less than two thirds of the membership with voting rights either at an Annual General Meeting or an Extraordinary General Meeting called by the Executive Committee and for which 21 days prior notice is given in writing.
-Such a resolution shall include instruction for the disposal of assets held by the Society, that they be transferred to another (charitable) organisation having objectives similar to those of the Society.
+- The Society may be dissolved by a Resolution passed by not less than two thirds of the membership with voting rights either at an Annual General Meeting or an Extraordinary General Meeting called by the Committee and for which 21 days prior notice is given in writing.
+If the Society is dissolved, its assets, both physical and intellectual, shall pass to the Yorkshire Group, unless the Society votes at its wind-up meeting to allocate the assets in some other way.

 - The members of the Committee shall each be indemnified by the Society against any liability claims or demands arising from any action done in good faith by them on behalf of the Society or its members in the administration of the Society and its activities.